AinaFih/SQL-Project---Concerts-Dataset/README.md

 - **ticketpricing**: Specifies different ticket prices based on the type for each performance.

 The data analysis file contains some examples of queries to extract information from the dataset.

+**Note**: This dataset is simulated and does not represent real-world data.
+It was created to demonstrate data analysis and database management techniques.